paulscherrerinstitute/TPG366/Readme.md

 Use the `drvAsynIPPortConfigure` command once for each Maxigauge to connect to.
 The MaxiGauge should be connected to Ethernet and have a static IP address.
 The MaxiGauge could boot with DHCP, but it does not provide a host name.
 Thus the IP address must be known to EPICS and thus be fixed.
+If the MaxiGauge has a host name in the name server, that name can be used instead of the IP address.
 The MaxiGauge runs the server on TCP port 8000.

 The asyn port name is arbitrary but when connecting to multiple MaxiGauge devices from one IOC, each must have its own port name.